 The West Bear Property is located in the Wollaston Lake area of Northern Saskatchewan, approximately 740 kilometres north of Saskatoon, west of Wollaston Lake.
-The property measures approximately 7,660 hectares comprising of 23 contiguous areas as of the effective date of the report, to which UEX has title.
+The property measures approximately 7,983 hectares comprising 24 contiguous areas as of the effective date of the report, to which UEX has title.